 - Improve access to ecological systems and spaces, both natural and naturalized.

 Urban growth and development puts pressure on the natural environment around us.
 The rapid growth that Saskatoon experienced in recent years has highlighted the increasing need to consider the impacts our development patterns have on the natural environment.
 The City of Saskatoon is continuously working to develop new policies and practices to minimize impacts and preserve, where possible, significant natural areas.
-The City of Saskatoon has been working on a Wetland Policy to guide the City as it seeks to balance the need to preserve important wetlands and the need for the city to continue to expand into the surrounding areas.
+The Wetland Policy provides guidance for the City as it seeks to balance the need to preserve important wetlands and the need for the city to continue to expand outside existing development areas.

-Wetlands can be defined as: "Lands having water at, near, or above the land surface or land that is saturated with water long enough to promote wetland or aquatic processes as indicated by poorly drained soils, aquatic vegetation and various kinds of biological activity which are adapted to a wet environment.
+Wetlands can be defined as: "Lands having water at, near, or above the land surface or land that is saturated with water long enough to promote aquatic processes as indicated by saturated or hydric soils, aquatic vegetation and various kinds of biological activity which are adapted to a wet environment.
 Wetlands can hold water temporarily or permanently with water levels fluctuating over the course of a singly year and over many years with climactic cycles."

 Saskatoon is located in the Prairie Pothole region and is surrounded by many wetlands ranging from temporary and seasonal to permanent wetlands with large expanses of open water.